Jim Hanks: Career

 He got his first lead role as Jeeter Buford in Buford's Beach Bunnies (1993).
 Wishing to earn the role based on his own abilities, he auditioned as "Jim Matthews" (just his first and a modification of his middle name).
 While producers noted his "resemblance to Tom Hanks", he won the role based on his own comedic and acting skills and his relationship to his brother was not revealed until paperwork was completed.

 In 1995, A Current Affair revealed that Tom had created the mannerisms for the character of Forrest Gump based on the simpleton mannerisms earlier created by Jim for the role of Jeeter, including Forrest's "now-famous jerky run".
 His physical resemblance to his brother allowed him to act as body double for him in scenes in Forrest Gump.
 Due to his vocal similarity, and with his brother Tom's personal recommendation, he often substitutes for Tom in the role of Sheriff Woody in various Toy Story video games and spin-offs.

 Hanks began to provide the voice of Geoffrey the Giraffe in the Toys "R" Us commercials in 2001 and is the voice of Rudy from the Red Robin Gourmet Burgers commercials.

-He guest-starred in an episode of Scrubs, appearing as a "Dr. Turner" partnered with a doctor called "Hooch" (in reference to his brother's film Turner & Hooch).
+He guest-starred in an episode of Scrubs, appearing as a "Dr. Turner" partnered with recurring character Dr. Hooch, in reference to his brother's film Turner & Hooch.

 In the 1998 film adaptation of O. Henry's "The Ransom of Red Chief", Hanks played the role of the mailman who was the town gossip.

 He has appeared on stage, including playing "Lennie Small" in Theatrical Arts International's production of John Steinbeck's Of Mice and Men.

 In November 2016, Hanks guest-starred in a web series called Gary CK Needs Work, a parody of the FX show Louie.

 Personal life

-Hanks married actress Karen Praxel on May 25, 1986, together they have one son.
+Hanks married actress Karen Praxel on May 25, 1986 and together they have one son, Gage.
 The family resides in Venice, California.

-He works with Los Angeles-based "Feet First Films", a production company that provides actor demos as well as production support for short films.
+He works with Los Angeles–based "Feet First Films", a production company that provides actor demos as well as production support for short films.